mikedeshazer/fabric/README.md

+The original docs for this was a bit tacky.
+Consensus in  a blockchain is important, and the Fabric devs didn't go that into details about the fact in the guthub Readme... about the fact that you need to configure a plugin to get rolling with distributed consensus in Fabirc.
+Huh?
+(This README will be made much more professionally once this repo solves some problems :)) This project is the fix Hyperledger fabric glaring consensus problem.
+And also... you shouldn't be able to turn off a blockchain when it's distributed.
+Gonna work on that one, too.
+Note: Hyper dev mode.
+Maybe that's what Hyperledger in general should be called right now.
+There is still hope.
+Okay...
+If this code doesn't work correctly, as is, then here is something you should know.
+Try that, then check out the rest of the docs below.
+Message me as mike@thinkathon.io if you have issues.
+I get back pretty quickly.

+Using a Consensus Plugin

+A consensus plugin might require some specific configuration that you need to set up.
+For example, to use the Practical Byzantine Fault Tolerant (PBFT) consensus plugin provided as part of the fabric, perform the following configuration:

+In core.yaml, set the peer.validator.consensus value to pbft In core.yaml, make sure the peer.id is set sequentially as vpN where N is an integer that starts from 0 and goes to N-1.
+For example, with 4 validating peers, set the peer.id tovp0, vp1, vp2, vp3.
+In consensus/pbft/config.yaml, set the general.mode value to batch and the general.N value to the number of validating peers on the network, also set general.batchsize to the number of transactions per batch.
+In consensus/pbft/config.yaml, optionally set timer values for the batch period (general.timeout.batch), the acceptable delay between request and execution (general.timeout.request), and for view-change (general.timeout.viewchange)
 **Note:** This is a **read-only mirror** of the formal [Gerrit](https://gerrit.hyperledger.org/r/#/admin/projects/fabric) repository, where active development is ongoing.
 Issue tracking is handled in [Jira](https://jira.hyperledger.org/secure/RapidBoard.jspa?projectKey=FAB&rapidView=5&view=planning)

 ## Incubation Notice